andenq/web-resource-compiler/README.md

 `node wrcompiler.js wrcompiler-config.json`

 ###Result
 Previous example results in two files being created: `./resources/css/compiled.css` and `./resources/js/compiled.js`.
-They will both contain two concatenated files, in order, one as-is and the other one minified (uglified).
+They will both contain a combination of two other files.
+In order, one as-is and the other one minified (uglified).